 LHON Awareness Day banner!
-Thursday 19 September
+Saturday 19 September

 LHON stands for Leber’s Hereditary Optic Neuropathy.
 In LHON the optic nerve is particularly vulnerable to mitochondrial defects because of the high-energy requirements and the need to keep the retina transparent to light.